Restored Victorian Era Center Draft Lamps

 The act of getting a Victorian Era lamp back working the way it was designed to is cathartic - an act of mercy for the lamp and good for the soul.
 These lamps were works of art.
 They survived for over a century because of their beauty, even though no wicks were available for decades until I had them custom made a few years ago.

 Restoration can be as simple as cleaning and polishing or as troublesome as removing dents, replacing broken chimney fingers and patching holes in founts - or having the original nickel plating replaced.
+And now, shades can be made to match the base of many Victorian Era lamps.

 The lamp on the left is a Little Jewel, made by Ansonia in the 1890's.
 Dave Ward made the very detailed and beautiful hanger, then plated everything in rose gold.